 Catechism of the Catholic Church, 387.) b.
-Recognize structures of sin and illustrate the way social sin is rooted in personal choices and acts. c.
-Learn about various kinds of racism and other forms of discrimination against persons or groups. d.
+Recognize structures of sin and illustrate the way social sin is rooted in personal choices and acts.
+C. Learn about various kinds of racism and other forms of discrimination against persons or groups. d.
 Understand and explain the role of forgiveness in the life and ministry of Jesus and in the sacramental life and social and moral teachings of the Church. e.
 Affirm the power of forgiveness to transform the hearts of those who sin and of those sinned against. f.
 Understand and promote restorative justice.
-1.5 Maintain a healthy lifestyle and a reasonable balance among the legitimate claims of family, community, personal relationships, and ministry. a.
-Attend to one's physical and mental health through sound practices of wellness such as sufficient sleep and exercise, well-balanced diet, appropriate time off, and counseling when helpful. b.
-Practice effective time management, systematically making time for all four "claims" (family, community, personal relationships, and ministry). c.
-Cultivate a network of supportive relationships (a support system, a circle of friends).
-1.6 Manifest "psychological health, marked by integrity, appropriate interpersonal boundaries, and the ability to honor and safeguard the trust that people place in them as Church ministers" (Co-Workers, p.
-36). a.
-Demonstrate psychological maturity regarding sexuality and exercise the virtue of chastity in relationships with others. b.
-Relate well with persons of diverse personality types and temperaments. c.
+1.5 aintain a healthy lifestyle and a reasonable balance among the legitimate ims of family, community, personal relationships, and ministry. a. wellness such as sufficient sleep and exercise, well-balanced diet, appropriate time off, and counseling when helpful. b.
+Practice effective time management, systematically making time for all four "claims" (family, community, personal relationships, and ministry).
+C. Cultivate a network of supportive relationships (a support system, a circle of friends).
+1.6 anifest "psychological health, marked by integrity, appropriate interpersonal undaries, and the ability to honor and safeguard the trust that people place them as Church ministers" (Co-Workers, p.
+36). a. h virtue of chastity in relationships with others. b.
+Relate well with persons of diverse personality types and temperaments.
 Show a capacity to honor commitments and fulfill responsibilities. d.
-Engage in ministry to serve Christ and his people more than to satisfy personal psychological needs.
-1.7 Understand the power inherent in positions of pastoral leadership and be diligent in the responsible exercise of such power regarding, for example, sexuality, confidentiality, supervision of others, and decision making. a.
-Cultivate a philosophy or a spirituality of leadership based on service. b.
-Demonstrate an understanding of the dynamics of power in different cultural settings. c.
-Participate in education and/or training in sound leadership/management theory and practice. d.
-Be aware of and articulate the rationale for the provisions of one's ministerial code of ethics.
+Engage in ministry to serve Christ and his people more than to satisfy 4 7 personal psychological needs.
+1.7 nderstand the power inherent in positions of pastoral leadership and be ligent in the responsible exercise of such power regarding, for example, exuality, confidentiality, supervision of others, and decision making.
+Cultivate a philosophy or a spirituality of leadership based on service.
+Demonstrate an understanding of the dynamics of power in different υ. cultural settings. c Participate in education and/or training in sound leadership/management υ. theory and practice. d.
+Be aware of and articulate the rationale for the provisions of one's u. ministerial code of ethics.